Should You Go Off Antidepressants When You’re TTC?

 There’s limited research about how (and if) antidepressants can affect babies while mothers are TTC, but women who are taking antidepressants that could pose a risk to a baby’s health during pregnancy might want to consider speaking with their doctors ahead of time to switch medications if they do become pregnant.

-Some doctors, including Dr. Katherine Economy, who specializes in maternal fetal medicine, argue that antidepressants are life-saving and that depression’s impact on daily life warrants the continued use of antidepressants.3 For now, it seems that the research surrounding antidepressants and conception is still inconclusive in many aspects, and largely open to interpretation.
+Some doctors, including Dr. Katherine Economy, who specializes in maternal fetal medicine, argue that antidepressants are life-saving and that depression’s impact on daily life warrants the continued use of antidepressants.

 What we do know is that untreated depression during pregnancy (and following delivery) comes with its own set of risks, including difficulty in coping with stress, severe weight gain or weight loss, preterm labor, and worsening of other symptoms associated with depression.
-4 If you suffer from depression, the best time to discuss your options for taking antidepressants while TTC and during pregnancy with your doctor is before you attempt to get pregnant.
+[4.Mayo Clinic Staff; See above.]
+If you suffer from depression, the best time to discuss your options for taking antidepressants while TTC and during pregnancy with your doctor is before you attempt to get pregnant.